Prinex/AlgorithmSimulator/README.md

 	* On Linux we use Unix Makefiles as the generator of the project.
 * macOS
 	* On macOS, again we use Makefiles as the project's generator.
+#### 3. The run.sh script file is the script file which will compile the project's files
+* In this script file, the setupSFML.sh and build.sh will be called before compilation.
-#### 3. To run the project without any complications, use the run.sh script file, which will run the build.sh as well for generating and building the project.
+* You only need to run the run.sh script file for setting up SFML, generating, and compiling the project.
-* On Window you can also run the project using VS {your installed version} IDE, but before you do that you need to do the following things: run the run.sh script file, then in VS {your installed version} solution explorer right click on 'AlgorithmSimulator' project -> select 'Set as Startup Project', then finally right-click on 'ALL_BUILD' project -> select 'Build'.
+* On Window you can also run the project using your installed version of Visual Studio IDE, but before you do that you need to do the following things: run the run.sh script file, then in VS {your installed version} solution explorer right click on 'AlgorithmSimulator' project -> select 'Set as Startup Project', then finally right-click on 'ALL_BUILD' project -> select 'Build'.

 ### GUI for the Sorting Algorithms